jpulse-net/jpulse-framework/docs/dev/work-items.md

   - or defined in configuration?
 - i18n?
 - desktop vs mobile

-### site: example /hello-vue/ SPA using vue.js
-- status: 🕑 PENDING
-- type: Feature
-- objective: define a way to create SPA (single page application) using vue.js, with example for easy onboarding
-- see docs/dev/working/W-071-W-072-W-073-site-strategy-hello-and-vue
-- inspiration:
-  - the /jpulse-docs/ is already a SPA with changing URI, not based on vue.js
-- deliverables:
-  - define standard for SPA using vue.js
-  - demo app should change URI, so that a page reload brings back to same place (like gmail UI)
-  - site/webapp/view/hello-vue/index.shtml  # Vue.js SPA view
-  - site/webapp/controller/helloVue.js      # Vue.js SPA demo controller with API

 ### W-073: site: example /hello-websocket/ app
 - status: 🕑 PENDING